Founding Partner

 For decades, Tylenol® (acetaminophen) has been the most trusted over-the-counter pain reliever for pregnant women.
 Physicians and medical associations have historically recommended acetaminophen as the safest option for managing fevers, headaches, backaches, and other common discomforts of pregnancy.
 More than half of pregnant women worldwide report using Tylenol during their pregnancies, with some relying on it frequently for extended periods.

 However, new scientific evidence has raised serious concerns about the safety of prenatal acetaminophen use.
-Recent studies have linked exposure in the womb to a greater risk of children being diagnosed with autism spectrum disorder (ASD) or attention-deficit/hyperactivity disorder (ADHD).
+Recent studies have linked exposure in the womb to a greater risk of children being diagnosed with autism spectrum disorder (ASD).
 A groundbreaking 2025 study led by researchers at Mount Sinai and Harvard applied a rigorous methodology to dozens of human studies and concluded that the evidence is consistent with an association between acetaminophen use during pregnancy and an increased incidence of neurodevelopmental disorders.

 Tylenol, known generically as acetaminophen and internationally as paracetamol, is one of the most widely used medications in the world.
 It has been marketed for decades by Johnson & Johnson’s McNeil Consumer Healthcare subsidiary and is also available in countless generic forms.
 The drug is used to treat fevers and relieve pain from conditions ranging from mild headaches to chronic musculoskeletal discomfort.